JPMoresmau/anthea-quest-rpg/README.md

 The game is not graphical, it's using basic React component like buttons, texts and lists.
 Still, it allows you to navigate a little world, interact with non playing characters, fight a couple of monsters, etc.

 # Technology
-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app), which hae now [moved](https://github.com/expo/expo-cli/issues).

-The most recent version of the guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 We use also Redux, React navigation and Jest for tests.